How to become an actuary

 A course with a placement year or a summer internship will give you valuable experience and an advantage when you apply for work.

-You could take a postgraduate degree in actuarial science that may allow you to qualify as an actuary in a shorter time.
+You could take a postgraduate degree in actuarial science that might allow you to qualify as an actuary in a shorter time.

 Some actuarial companies may offer sponsorship for postgraduate courses.